loveencounterflow/coffeelibre/README.md

 You can achieve to remedy all of the above—*to a certain degree*—by

-* keeping source files out of the OOo directory tree (creating symbolic links instead);
+* keeping source files out of the AOO directory tree (creating symbolic links instead);
 * authoring macros with your favorite text editor; and
-* wrapping up pieces of functionality—especially annoyingly long-winded OOo-API incantations—into libraries (for which [src/coffeelibre.coffee](src/coffeelibre.coffee) may serve as an example).
+* wrapping up pieces of functionality—especially annoyingly long-winded AOO-API incantations—into libraries (for which [src/coffeelibre.coffee](src/coffeelibre.coffee) may serve as an example).

 ### Why?